siddhantmaharana/blog/content/about/index.md

 title: "About"
 ---

-I'm Siddhant, a data scientist based in Atlanta.
-I spend most of my time reading about economics, experimentation methods, and how the world works.
-Beyond the world of data and p-values, you'll find me running Atlanta's streets or camped out in a coffee shop with my camera and a book.
+Data Scientist in Atlanta.
+Spend my days with data, evenings outdoors- running, biking, or wandering around with my camera.
+Always ready for good conversations and catching random moments.

 ## Connect